XERO47/techfestproject/README.md

 # Weather Alert System
-In this repository we have integrated Uagents library with stream-lit, fast-api to make autonomous Agents to generate alert via Email, and streamlit Frontend.
+In this repository we have integrated Uagents library with stream-lit, fast-api to make autonomous Agents to generate alert for weather conditions via Email, and streamlit Frontend.

 **Note**: Enter your email address in the input bar and press "Enter".